What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • ink, on a paper base with a semi-gloss sheen, very thin and vulnerable, much thinner and mechanically weaker than pencil tracing paper;

-• film-like lavsan, where the glossy side was the most transparent film base (lavsan, celluloid or vinyl), noticeably thicker and stronger than both types of paper, and a rough translucent matte coating for drawing was already applied to the film itself.
+• film-like lavsan, where the glossy side was the most transparent film base (lavsan, celluloid or vinyl), noticeably thicker and stronger than both types of paper, and a rough translucent matte coating for drawing was applied to the film itself.

 Samples of TAKEYO tracing paper.jpg